David Johansen: Later solo career

-In addition to his own albums, Johansen contributed songs to the soundtracks of the films Times Square and The Aviator ("Flowers of the City" and "Ain't Cha Glad" respectively) and guests on About Them Shoes, a CD by veteran blues man Hubert Sumlin.
-Another non-album track of his, "Johnsonius", appears on the 1984 compilation A Diamond Hidden in the Mouth of a Corpse and "The Rope (The Let Go Song)", a track originally recorded during the sessions for his eponymous first album, and published on the B-side of the single, "Funky But Chic", a song that was performed by the original New York Dolls before breaking up.
+In addition to his own albums, Johansen contributed songs to the soundtracks of the films Times Square and The Aviator ("Flowers in the City" and "Ain't Cha Glad" respectively) and guests on About Them Shoes, a CD by veteran blues man Hubert Sumlin.
+Another non-album track of his, "Johnsonius", appears on the 1984 compilation A Diamond Hidden in the Mouth of a Corpse and "The Rope (The Let Go Song)", a track originally recorded during the sessions for his eponymous first album and published on the B-side of the single, "Funky But Chic", a song that was performed by the original New York Dolls before their break up.

-An artist noted for his musical unpredictability and versatility, Johansen has been a consistent blues enthusiast since the earliest days of the Dolls, with covers of songs by Bo Diddley and Sonny Boy Williamson among their earliest numbers.
+An artist noted for his musical unpredictability and versatility, Johansen was a consistent blues enthusiast since the earliest days of the Dolls, with covers of songs by Bo Diddley and Sonny Boy Williamson among their earliest numbers.
 The 2006 Dolls CD Private World : The Complete Early Studio Demos 1972/3 featured the Dolls performing songs by Otis Redding, Gary U.S. Bonds, Chuck Berry, The Shangri-Las, and Muddy Waters, in addition to versions of songs from their two Mercury albums.
 Also featured on the CD was a previously unreleased Dolls number, "Endless Party".

-Johansen has worked consistently with Sylvain Sylvain, drummer Tony Machine (formerly an agent who worked for Leber & Krebs, a member of the New York Dolls in 1975-1976, and a fixture in many David Johansen groups and throughout the Buster Poindexter period) and Brian Koonin, guitarist and banjo player with Buster Poindexter and The Harry Smiths, as well as keyboard player with the New York Dolls for the first reunion engagement and the One Day It Will Please Us To Remember Even This CD and tour.
+Johansen worked consistently with Sylvain Sylvain, drummer Tony Machine – formerly an agent who worked for Leber & Krebs, a member of the New York Dolls in 1975–1976 and a fixture in many David Johansen groups and throughout the Buster Poindexter period – and Brian Koonin, guitarist and banjo player with Buster Poindexter and the Harry Smiths as well as keyboard player with the New York Dolls for the first reunion engagement and the One Day It Will Please Us to Remember Even This CD and tour.

+In September 2020, Johansen released a cover of "Sinking Ship" by Gypsy.

-On July 7, 2020, Showtime Documentary Films announced that renowned filmmaker Martin Scorsese will direct a new feature film on Johansen.
+On July 7, 2020, Showtime Documentary Films announced that filmmaker Martin Scorsese would direct a new feature film on Johansen.
+The Showtime documentary, Personality Crisis: One Night Only, was released on April 14, 2023.
+Scorsese was joined in the making of the film by his frequent co-director David Tedeschi, and, with Johansen, Scorsese was interviewed about the film by MSNBC host Joe Scarborough.

-In September 2020, Johansen released a cover of "Sinking Ship" by Gypsy as part of the 2020 US presidential election campaign for Joe Biden.

-Personal life
+Personal life and death

-Johansen married the actress Cyrinda Foxe in 1977, but divorced within a year in 1978.
-From 1983 to 2011, Johansen was married to photographer Kate Simon.

-In 2013, Johansen married artist Mara Hennessey.
+Johansen wed actress and long-time girlfriend Cyrinda Foxe in 1977 but divorced within a year in 1978.
+Johansen was married to photographer Kate Simon from 1983 to 2011.
+Johansen wed artist Mara Hennessey in 2013.

+Johansen was diagnosed with stage four cancer and a brain tumor in 2020, leading to him retiring from performing as a live musician.
+He fell and broke his back in two places in November 2024 and required surgery.
+His step-daughter launched a fundraiser to help with his treatment on February 10, 2025.

+David Johansen died from cancer at his Staten Island home on February 28, 2025, at the age of 75.